Landlords and tenants are both responsible for keeping the property in good condition.

 Rubbish removal

-Tenants are responsible for keeping the property reasonably clean and tidy.
+Tenants are responsible for keeping the property reasonably clean and tidy from the start to the end of the tenancy.
 This includes the removal of their rubbish from the property.

 Where the local council has supplied rubbish or recycling bins for the property, the landlord should pass these services on to the tenants.
 If the cost for the bins/service is part of the rates and not on a per usage basis, it is the landlord's cost.
 The landlord is not required to provide more or better rubbish facilities for the tenant, but they can choose to.